dj5301/p8105_hw1_dj2763/HW-1.md

 )
 ```

-## Q2: Try to take the mean of each variable in your dataframe.
+## Q: Try to take the mean of each variable in your dataframe.
 What works and what doesn’t?

 Taking the mean of a variable in a dataframe by using the pull function